 This is where you determine whether you want to send your message as a push notification, an in-app message, or both.

-An in-app message has additional options including:
+An in-app message has additional options, including:

-- Primary Color — Set the hexcode for the font color of your message.
+- Primary Color — Set the hex code for the font color of your message.

-- Secondary Color — Set the hexcode for the background banner color of your message.
+- Secondary Color — Set the hex code for the background banner color of your message.

-- Display Duration — Enter the number of seconds that you want the in-app message to appear in the screen before closing.
+- Display Duration — Enter the number of seconds that you want the in-app message to appear on the screen before closing.
 If you have provided a deeplink in your message, when the mobile app user touches the in-app message, it will close before displaying the destination page within the app.

 - Days Before Expiration — Enter a time limit between when you send the mobile message to when it will no longer appear in the screen.
 This setting is useful to not display messages to users who open their mobile app after the message is no longer relevant.